bocadilloproject/bocadillo/docs/guides/agnostic/templates.md

 ## Using templates outside an application

-It is not mandatory that you pass an `App` instance when creating a `Templates` helper.
-All it does is try to configure some global variables for you, such as `url_for()` in order to reference absolute URLs.
+In fact, it is not mandatory that you pass an `App` instance when creating a `Templates` helper.
 This means that `Templates` can be used to perform _any_ templating task.

 For example, let's render email! 📨